natytr03/edar_project/README.md

 - Structural context and folding stability of V370A
 - Supplementary and supporting result plots

+**Reproducibility**:The code and scripts provided in this repository support the reproducibility of the results presented in the thesis.
 **Note:** Some analysis scripts contain project-relative paths and require adjustment of local paths and installation of the required external software before execution.